LMauricius/mgf-syntax/MGF_Spec.md

 ### Built-in functions
 Several functions are provided by default:
-- `\import<ModuleName>`
+- `[import]ModuleName`
     - Loads the module `ModuleName` and expands into a sequence of productions from that module, prefixed with `ModuleName`
-- `\using<Prefix>Selection`
+- `[using]Prefix::Selection`
     - Expands into a sequence of productions, mapping productions with prefixes removed to prefixed ones
     - `Selection` can either be a single item or a group of all items we want to remove prefixes from.
-    - The items can either be identifiers, symbols or function calls
+    - The items can either be identifiers or function calls
         - If it's an identifier, it selects productions named that identifier, prefixed with `Prefix`
-        - If it's a textual symbol, it selects all function productions starting with that symbol, prefixed with `Prefix`
-        - If it's a function call, it selects the productions with that exact function call as their names, prefixed with a textual symbol `\Prefix`
+        - If it's a function call, it selects the productions with that exact function call as their names, prefixed with a textual symbol `[Prefix]`.
+If it already starts with a textual symbol, the text itself is prefixed.
     - The removal is done backwards from the scope prefixing rule:
         - If the production is named with an identifier, the prefix gets removed from the identifier
         - If the production is a function, the prefix gets removed from the textual symbol it starts with.
 If the symbol was only the prefix, it gets removed completely
-- `\include<Prefix>`
+- `[include]Prefix`
     - Expands into a sequence of productions, mapping **all** productions with prefixes `Prefix` removed to prefixed ones
-    - Like `\using`, but it automagically selects all the productions prefixed with `Prefix`
+    - Like `[using]`, but it automagically selects all the productions prefixed with `Prefix`
-- `\scope<Prefix>:ScopeGroup`
+- `[scope]Prefix::ScopeGroup`
     - In a scope context: Introduces a new sub-scope, with the specified prefix
     - Expands into a sequence of productions from the `ScopeGroup`, except prefixed with `Prefix` according to scoping rules